placetobeer/documentation/deleteGroup.md

 ﻿# 1.
-Manage Group
+Delete Group

 ## 1.1 Brief Description
-Manage group covers the creation, reading, updating and deleting of a group (CRUD).
-But not all use cases of the CRUD 'manage group' can be fullfilled by every role.
-Therefore we decided to seperate the delete part and one update use case for which both require the 'admin' role at least.
-The update use case covers the possiblity to invite new members.
-Further changes in the entity are preserved to the 'owner' and 'admin' role.
+Delete Group is the "Delete" - part of the CRUD "manage Group".
+The right to delete a group is reserved to members of the group with the role 'owner'.

 # 2. Flow of Events
-## 2.1 Create
+## 2.1 Basic Flow
-* User clicks on "create group" button
-* User fills the "create group" page - title, adding members (optional)
-- User clicks on "create" button and will be forwarded to the group's hubpage
+- owner clicks on "group settings" button
-- User clicks on "cancel" button and will be sent back to the page he or she visited before
+- owner clicks on "delete group" button and will be sent back to the front page - this action will delete the group entity
 ### 2.1.1 Activity Diagram
 ![](https://github.com/placetobeer/documentation/blob/master/manageGroupUML.png)
 ### 2.1.2 Mock-up